wajra/wajra.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Publications arranged latest to oldest
+description: Publications arranged latest to oldest (Only includes peer-reviewed manuscripts in press.
+A complete bibliography can be found in my CV or Google Scholar)
 nav: true
 nav_order: 1
 ---